Dónde Están los Ladrones?: Title and artwork

-The album's title was inspired by one of Shakira's trips to the capital of her native country, Colombia.
-At the El Dorado International Airport in Bogotá, after finishing her Tour Pies Descalzos, part of her luggage was stolen, including a briefcase that contained all the lyrics Shakira had been working on for the album.
-Shakira commented, "The worst part about the whole thing was that I couldn't remember them because of the mental block that can be caused by such a traumatic experience as the robbery of such a personal item".
-Feelings of impotence and emptiness overcame Shakira with such violence that for a couple of days and nights she thought of nothing but the people who had taken her material.
-She could not stop thinking about them: "Who are they?
-What are they looking for?
+The album's title was inspired by an incident in Bogotá.
+At the El Dorado International Airport, during her Tour Pies Descalzos, a briefcase that contained all the lyrics Shakira had been working on for the next album was stolen; the songs had to be rewritten.
+She commented, "The worst part about the whole thing was that I couldn't remember them because of the mental block that can be caused by such a traumatic experience as the robbery of such a personal item".
+She was overcome by feelings of impotence and emptiness and for a couple of days could think of nothing but the people who had taken her material: "Who are they?
+What were they looking for?
 Where are they?".
 She searched for a reason behind the theft of her songs.
 "I came to the conclusion that there are all types of thieves.
 A thief is not just a person who takes a physical object that doesn't belong to him or her.
 There are thieves who steal feelings, space, time, dreams, rights", she explained.

-The album's title also evolves into a reference to the political corruption and general social mistrust pervading contemporary Colombian society.
-The album cover features a photo of her, soot-covered palms up, caught with her hands dirty.
-Shakira explained the cover, saying, "[f]rom that point of view, we all have stolen at one time or another, myself included.
-The dirty hands [on the cover of her album] represent the shared guilt.
+The album's title also evolved into a reference to political corruption and general social mistrust pervading contemporary Colombian society.
+The cover features a photo of Shakira with her hands soot-covered, as if caught with her hands dirty.
+She explained: "from that point of view, we all have stolen at one time or another, myself included.
+The dirty hands represent the shared guilt.
 No one is completely clean, in the end we are all accomplices".
-In keeping with her increasingly rocker sound, for this album she left her hair loose and messy and filled it up with little colorful braids, looking like a "modern Medusa" according to biographer Ximena Diego.
-Following the album's commercial success, girls from several countries were copying Shakira's style, colorfully braiding their hair and wearing friendship bracelets.
+In keeping with her "rockera" style, the cover shows her hair loose and messy and filled up with little colorful braids, looking like a "modern Medusa", according to biographer Ximena Diego.
+Because of the album's popularity, girls from various countries copied Shakira's style, colorfully braiding their hair and wearing friendship bracelets.